 The Center for Academic Success and Advising (CASA) provides academic and social support to all undergraduate students seeking assistance from orientation to graduation.
-The center supports the work of faculty advisors, and acts as a bridge connecting classroom instruction and the development of the students' sense of belonging to the campus community.
+The center supports the work of faculty advisors and acts as a bridge connecting classroom instruction and the development of the students' sense of belonging to the campus community.
 The center collaborates with faculty advisors and University staff to reduce students' feelings of isolation and strengthens their academic commitment.
 The services offered by CASA include advising, tutoring, peer mentoring, career exploration and a variety of workshops on college survival skills.
 The ultimate objective of CASA is to create a seamless transition for students from high school to college life and to provide essential tools to identify and work through potential barriers to academic success and retention.
-CASA is located in Evans Hall.
+CASA is located in Hagen Hall.

-COUNSELING AND OUTREACH CENTER
+COUNSELING AND OUTREACH

-The Education and Psychology Department is responsible for the center under the directorship of the Department Chairperson.
-A Counseling Advisory Committee consisting of the Vice President for Academic Administration, Vice President for Student Services and the Department Chairperson is in place to guide the Department of Education and Psychology in achieving the goals of the center.
-The center is located on the ground floor of Scales Hall and all services are provided at this location.
+The Office of Institutional Effectiveness and Research is responsible for the center.
+A Counseling Advisory Committee is in place to guide in achieving the goals of the center.
+The center is located in Moran Hall.